To start I think it’s useful to define a few concepts:

 - PubSub transactions

-For each new HTTP connection or database query a new process is issued and if that process fails due to a runtime execution error like a malformed query, or a third party API is down briefly, the rest of the processes will continue to function normally.
+For each new HTTP connection a new process is issued and if that process fails due to a runtime execution error, or if a third party API is down, the rest of the processes will continue to function normally.

 This provides fault tolerance and high availability to your application, because a single error will not propagate to other users of your system.
-With some VM’s other than BEAM you need to handle more issues through written code because multiple requests are handled by the same execution context to achieve concurrency and if one of those requests errors then all of the requests in that execution contexts fail along with it.
+With some VM’s other than BEAM you need to handle more issues through written code because multiple requests are handled by the same execution context to achieve concurrency and if one of those requests error then all of the requests in that execution context will fail along with it.

 Other useful resources: